Skip to main content

 Click on tab

-At this point, you can add additional codes manually by editing each field, or by uploading them.
+7. Click Done.
+This will return you to the category's data source list.
+At this point, you can add additional codes manually by editing each field or uploading them.

 Uploading Integration Codes

-After one integration code has been manually added, you can use the export feature to provide upload the rest.
+After manually adding one integration code using the process above, you can use the export feature to upload the rest.

 Click on img